TurboGears/tg2docs/docs/main/FormBasics.rst

 .. image:: images/form/password.png

-You can see now that the title is "stared" out.
+You can see now that the title is "starred" out.
 Note that you may also send an "instance" of a widget for a field, but you must pass in the fieldname to the widget.
 This is a limitation of ToscaWidgets.
 (You may not change the "id" of a widget after it has been created.)::